 What is Music Mastering ?

 Mastering Music is the last stage of music production.
 Engineer appraises the material from a technical point of view, to give it a final polish before duplication.
-In case of an album, all its elements are being brought together to make them sound as a united whole.
+In the case of an album, all its elements are being brought together to make them sound like a united whole.

 The most important part of the process is critical listening to the audio material in a room with good acoustics and on a very accurate monitoring system.
-In these conditions, a mastering engineer is able to pick up even minor flaws in the mix which can then be rectified before the material gets released.
+In these conditions, a mastering engineer can pick up even minor flaws in the mix which can then be rectified before the material gets released.

-Carefully selected mastering gears play also important role in the process.
-Red Mastering use top notch analog and digital equipment.
+Carefully selected mastering gears play also an important role in the process.
+Red Mastering uses top-notch analogue and digital equipment.

-It entails a degree of audio processing like equalisation, level adjustment, compression, limiting etc. in order to enhance the sound of the material and optimize its translation on various playback systems.
-The actual processing will vary depending on the source material, client’s expectations and whether it is intended for an analog or digital replication.
+It entails a degree of audio processing like equalisation, level adjustment, compression, limiting etc. to enhance the sound of the material and optimize its translation on various playback systems.
+The actual processing will vary depending on the source material, the client’s expectations and whether it is intended for an analogue or digital replication.

 CD Mastering vs Mastering for Vinyl